DenniHeimDev/note-maker/README.md

 ```

 Then visit `http://localhost:8000` just like when using Docker.
 Optional environment variables (`HOST_OUTPUT_DIR`, `HOST_COPY_DIR`) still control where generated files are stored.

+## Mounted Folder Picker
+- The backend mounts three host folders (input/output/copy) as defined in `.env`.
+The browser UI exposes them through a safe picker so you can navigate subfolders, choose an existing deck, or redirect the exported Markdown/copied files to a different location without rerunning the setup helpers.
+- Paths are always constrained to the configured roots, so you can’t accidentally read or write outside the volumes shared with Docker.

 ## Notes on ChatGPT Usage
 - The list of models lives in `note_maker/core.py` (`AVAILABLE_MODELS`).
 Add or remove names there if OpenAI rolls out new versions.